trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

+  > It protects against configuration errors, e.g. traffic forwarding to incorrect backends, bypassing filters like an ACLs or WAFs.
+The problem is easily solved by creating a default dummy vhost (with `default_server` directive) that catches all requests with unrecognized `Host` headers.

-  > The `Host` header tells the server which virtual host to use (if set up).
+  > As we know, the `Host` header tells the server which virtual host to use (if set up).
 You can even have the same virtual host using several aliases (= domains and wildcard-domains).
 This header can also be modified, so for security and cleanness reasons it's a good practice to deny requests without host or with hosts not configured in any vhost.
 According to this, NGINX should prevent processing requests with undefined server names (also on IP address).

-  > It protects against configuration errors, e.g. traffic forwarding to incorrect backends, bypassing filters like an ACLs or WAFs.
-The problem is easily solved by creating a default dummy vhost that catches all requests with unrecognized `Host` headers.

   > If none of the `listen` directives have the `default_server` parameter then the first server with the `address:port` pair will be the default server for this pair (it means that the NGINX always has a default server).